 From 1994 to the current day, Birthwise has evolved into a direct-entry midwifery program that is recognized for its excellence on a national level.
 Today, students from all over the United States, Canada, and the world come to Bridgton to study the art and science of midwifery at Birthwise.
 Let’s take a closer look at the school’s history:

-In 1994, Heidi Fillmore, at the time a local midwife in a private practice, founded Birthwise.
-Originally, the midwifery program consisted of a small group of women meeting in a rented office in downtown Bridgton, Maine to learn about midwifery together.
+Heidi Fillmore, at the time a local midwife in a private practice, founded Birthwise in late 1994.
+The midwifery program originally consisted of a small group of women who met in a rented office in downtown Bridgton to learn about midwifery together.

 These first students were apprentice midwives looking for a structured way to gain a theoretical knowledge of midwifery.
 The classes were casual and open, with students often discussing best midwifery practices in a circle on the office’s carpeted floor.

-To address the needs of students who could not relocate to Bridgton permanently during their schooling, Birthwise introduced the Community Program in 2008.
-The new program made a Birthwise education accessible to more people than ever.
+To address the needs of students who can’t relocate to Bridgton during their schooling, Birthwise introduced the community option for the midwifery program in 2008.
+The new option made a Birthwise education accessible to more people than ever.